Pitsa panels

 The four panels, two of them highly fragmentary, were discovered during the 1930s in a cave near the village of Pitsa, in the vicinity of Sicyon.
-They can be stylistically dated to circa 540–530 BC, i.e., to the late Archaic period of Greek art.
+They can be stylistically dated to 550–500 BC, i.e., to the late Archaic period of ancient Greek art; this is at least as much from the style of the writing as that of the images.
+They are presumed to be the remains of four different works, rather than a series, which were all votive offerings commissioned by different people, and deposited in a cave regarded as a holy place, perhaps after being displayed elsewhere.
+Modern archaeologists use pinax as the general term for such votive panels, of which there are many examples from later periods, in various materials, but no other painted examples from so early.